Quantifying subspace entanglement with geometric measures: Results

 Although the PPT relaxation can give accurate $E_2$ for most subspaces in practice, it fails when faced with bound entanglement and cannot estimate the geometric measure of higher bounded rank, i.e., $E_r(r>2)$.

 \textit{Example 2}.
 One famous approach to construct bound entangled states is using the unextendible product basis (UPB) \cite{bennett1999unextendible}, as follows

 where $d_A, d_B$ are the local dimensions for bipartite states, $\mathcal{S}$ represents the subspace spanned by the given UPB and $d_{\mathcal{S}}$ is the dimension of that subspace.
-For example, we can consider the 5-state "Tiles" UPB \cite{divincenzo2003unextendible} (here we omit normalization for brevity),
+For example, we can consider the five-state tiles UPB \cite{divincenzo2003unextendible} (here we omit normalization for brevity),

-As we have mentioned before, the geometric measure of the support space can give a lower bound for the geometric measure of the state, i.e., $E_r(\rho) \geq E_r(\text{supp}(\rho))$.
-For the state $\rho_{\text{tiles}}$ constructed by the "Tiles" UPB, we can estimate $E_2(\text{supp}(\rho_{\text{tiles}}))$ by the PPT relaxation, which gives around $10^{-12}$ close to $0$ while the gradient descent gives around $0.0284$.
-That means PPT cannot detect the entanglement in this case while the gradient descent does.
+As we have mentioned before, the geometric measure of the support space can give a lower bound for the geometric measure of the state, i.e., $E_r(\rho) \geq E_r[\text{supp}(\rho)]$.
+For the state $\rho_{\text{tiles}}$ constructed by the tiles UPB, we can estimate $E_2[\text{supp}(\rho_{\text{tiles}})]$ by the PPT relaxation, which gives around $10^{-12}$ close to $0$ while the gradient descent gives around $0.0284$.
+That means PPT cannot detect bound entanglement while the gradient descent does.

 \textit{Example 3}.
 Let $d_A=d_B=4$ and consider the following mixed state from \cite{johnston2022complete}:

 where (we omit normalization for brevity)